Portrait of Andrea Ciccarone

 Research

-• An Image is Worth 40.38 Words: Partisanship and Attention in Videos (Job Market Paper)
+• An Image is Worth 1000 Words?
+Partisanship and Attention in Videos (Job Market Paper)

 Abstract

 Political news today is increasingly consumed in attention-scarce, video-based environments.
 Yet existing research on media partisanship remains text-centric and implicitly assumes long-form, attentive processing.
-This paper studies how partisanship operates in video news through the joint transmission of multimodal signals—images and text—under limited attention.
+This paper studies how partisanship operates in video news through the transmission of multimodal signals: images and text.
 I develop a multimodal measure of video partisanship to quantify partisan content in video news and decompose the contribution of each modality.
-I show that the informational strength of each channel depends on attention: images convey partisanship rapidly through affective cues, while text operates through substantive information that requires sustained exposure to accumulate.
+I show that the informational strength of each modality depends on attention: images convey partisanship rapidly through affective cues, while text operates through substantive information that requires sustained exposure to accumulate.
 A survey experiment using real news footage shows how these properties shape viewers’ responses to political videos.
 Partisan images elicit immediate emotional responses even under brief exposure, whereas partisan text shifts policy attitudes only with sustained exposure.
-Overall, the results underscore that in low-attention video environments, images are a more efficient vehicle for partisan information, operating primarily through affective channels.
-Efforts to improve media quality must therefore account for the asymmetric roles of visual and textual content.
+Overall, the results show how low-attention video environments reshape persuasion, by filtering out substantive textual information, and relying mostly on the emotional effect of visual signals.
+Efforts to improve media quality must account for the asymmetric roles of visual and textual content.

-• Fixed Effects Topic Model (with Dan Biderman, David Blei, Wei Cai, Amir Feder & Andrea Prat)
+• The Mechanistic Fixed-Effects Topic Model: Recovering Corporate Culture from Employee Reviews (with Dan Biderman, David Blei, Wei Cai, Amir Feder & Andrea Prat)

 Abstract

-• Bonus or Budget?
-Equity-Efficiency Tradeoff in Performance-Based Transfers (with Luigi Caloi)
+• With or Without Conditions?
+Equity-Efficiency Tradeoffs in Municipal Transfers in Brazil (with Luigi Caloi)

 Abstract

 To improve service delivery, central governments can tie intergovernmental transfers to local policy performance.
-While performance-based transfers incentivizes local governments and generate efficiency gains, they also shift transfers from low- to high-capacity governments, creating equity losses.
+While performance-based transfers incentivize local governments and generate efficiency gains, they also shift transfers from low- to high-capacity governments, creating welfare-reducing inequities.
 We study this equity-efficiency trade-off using a bundle of transfer reforms to Brazilian municipalities.
 When two states tied transfers to relative educational performance, student test scores rose substantially: moving from the 25th to the 75th percentile of per capita conditional transfers increased scores by 0.16 standard deviations.
-However, the reform also widened funding disparities, which translated to disparities in expenditures across sectors.
+However, the reform also widened funding disparities across municipalities, which translated into disparities in municipal expenditures in multiple sectors.
 In contrast, contemporaneous reforms to unconditional transfers had negligible effects on student outcomes.
 We use a simple model of optimal transfers to interpret these findings.
-Our results suggest that the introduction of performance-based transfers delivered large efficiency gains, limited equity costs, and was welfare enhancing.
+Our results suggest that the introduction of performance based transfers delivered large efficiency gains, limited welfare losses from inequities, and was welfare-enhancing.
 We find minimal evidence of multitasking distortions or score manipulation.
-Instead, we document improvements in the quality of education inputs and suggestive evidence of reduced corruption.
+Instead, we document improvements in the quality of education inputs and find suggestive evidence of reduced corruption.

 Contact